zarify/clipy/project/my_todo.md

 - [ ] Check for any XSS issues from program output rendering in the `actual` output part of tests.

 # Done
+- [x] When loading up the page and trying to load a previous list of configs, it's looking in the local config repository and erroring because they're not there
 - [x] The reload config button needs to do something more obvious instead of reloading the server config
 - [x] Reloading the workspace or loading a config should clear files before adding new ones
     - Check whether feedback and tests are being loaded/cleared correct as well, especially if the incoming config has empty arrays for these